 Does your institution have an application fee?
-If your institution has waived its application fee for the Fall 2025 Yes application cycle, please select no. If yes, what is the amount of the application fee: \$25.00 If yes, can the fee be waived for applicants with financial need?
+If your institution has waived its application fee for the Fall 2025 application cycle, please select no. Yes If yes, what is the amount of the application fee: \$25.00 If yes, can the fee be waived for applicants with financial need?
 Yes If you have an application fee, and have an online application option, please indicate the policy for students who apply online: Same Fee If you have an application fee for online applications, can the fee be waived for students with financial need?
 Yes C14.
 Application Closing Date Does your institution have an application closing date?
-Yes If yes, please enter the dates below: Please use the following format: (MM/DD) Application Closing Date (Fall) Priority Date C15.
+Yes If yes, please enter the dates below: Please use the following format: (MM/DD) Application Closing Date (Fall) Priority Date 8/1 2/1 C15.
 First-time, first-year student acceptance other than Fall Are first-time, first-year students accepted for terms other than the Fall?
 Yes C16.
 Admissions Notification to Applicants Are notifications to applicants of admission decision sent on a rolling basis?
-[Yes What date do rolling notifications begin?
-(MM/DD) [8/1 If notifications of admission decision are sent by specific date, please enter of date: (MM/DD) C17.
-Reply Policy for Applicants What is your institution's reply policy for admitted applicants? (select from a dropdown menu ต and related follo w-up textbox) Must reply by May 1st (or within set number of weeks if notified thereafter) If you selected reply by May 1st or within a set number of weeks, please enter er number of we eks: 3 If you selected specific date, please enter the date here: (MM/DD) if you selected specific date, please efficientile date field.
-(Willy DD)
+Yes What date do rolling notifications begin?
+(MM/DD) 8/1 If notifications of admission decision are sent by specific date, please enter d ate: (MM/DD) C17.
+Reply Policy for Applicants What is your institution's reply policy for admitted applicants? (select from d ropdown menu and related follow-up textbox) Must reply by May 1st (or within set number of weeks if notified thereafter) If you selected reply by May 1st or within a set number of weeks, please ento er number of weeks: 3 If you selected specific date, please enter the date here: (MM/DD)

-Please provide admitted applicant policy, if none of the above policies apply y to your institution: Deadline for housing deposits: (MM/DD) Amount of housing deposit: Are housing deposits refundable if student does not enroll?
+Please provide admitted applicant policy, if none of the above policies apply to your institution: Deadline for housing deposits: (MM/DD) Amount of housing deposit: Are housing deposits refundable if student does not enroll?
 C18.
-Deferred Admission Does your institution allow students to postpone enrollment after admissio n?
+Deferred Admission Does your institution allow students to postpone enrollment after admission?
 Yes If yes, what is the maximum period of postponement?
-One year] C19.
-Early Admissions Does your institution allow high school students to enroll as full-time, first-time, first-year students one year or more before high school graduation on?
+One year C19.
+Early Admissions Does your institution allow high school students to enroll as full-time, first-time, first-year students one year or more before high school graduation?
 C20.
 Common Application (Questions Removed from CDS.)
 C21.
-Early Decision Does your institution offer an early decision plan (an admission plan that pe to apply and be notified of an admission decision well in advance of the reg date and that asks students to commit to attending if accepted) for first-tim ular notification No applicants for fall enrollment? ic, moc year If yes, please complete the following applicable dates: First or only early decision plan closing date: First or only early decision plan notification date: Other early decision plan closing date: Other early decision plan notification date:
+Early Decision Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year applicants for fall enrollment?
+No If yes, please complete the following applicable dates: First or only early decision plan closing date: First or only early decision plan notification date: Other early decision plan closing date: Other early decision plan notification date: